bignerdranch/stockwatcher/README.md

 - the _perfect_ rxjava2 + retrofit2 networking and caching setup
 - how to handle ui lifecyle & device configuration changes with network request resume and caching!
 - other goodies!

+### future showcase items:
+- how to test the retrofit service layer of your app by replaying mock server responses
+- robolectric "integration" tests
+- assertj & junit unit tests
+- MVVM

 ### Setup: